How to Edit AI-Generated Music (Without Re-Rolling the Prompt)

 Made a track with an AI generator and hit the wall trying to change it?
 Here's how to import it, split it into real stems, and edit the actual audio — arrangement, parts, mix — with you in control.

-You made a track with an AI generator — Suno, Udio, Mureka, something — and it is almost right.
+AI music has one universal failure: you cannot change it.
 The arrangement drags in the second half.
 One part is wrong.
 The mix is muddy.
-So you do the only thing the generator lets you do: change the prompt and re-roll.
-And now it is a different song, and the part you liked is gone.
+And the only thing a generator lets you do is change the prompt and re-roll — so now it is a different song, and the part you liked is gone.

 That is the wall.
 Generators are built to make a finished track from a prompt, not to let you change the one you have.
 Editing AI-generated music means getting out of the prompt box and into a real workstation where the audio is yours to touch.
 Here is how to do it — and how to do it in one place instead of a relay of separate tools.